 Other well-known examples include Bikkembergs and soccer players, or Emporio Armani, the sponsor of the Italian national Olympic teams and recent partner of the Italian tennis player Fabio Fognini.
 As usual, some trendsetters set off to pave the way and, over time, great industries and the business follow suit …. and they cash money, of course.

 Many businesses decided to surf this aesthetic wave bridging over the world of cars and motorbikes.
 Over time Puma and Belstaff, for instance, created collections that drew inspiration from both the four and the two wheels; Ralph Lauren even had a fashion show in his garage where he keeps his precious car collection.

-An extensive use of licences has also been experienced in the sector of clothing and accessories where the best two and four wheel brands such as Norton, Lamborghini, Ferrari, Aston Martin and Porsche have associated their brands to jackets, shoes, pullovers and miscellaneous accessories, including ever-present leather wear.
+Extensive use of licences has also been experienced in the sector of clothing and accessories where the best two and four-wheel brands such as Norton, Lamborghini, Ferrari, Aston Martin and Porsche have associated their brands to jackets, shoes, pullovers and miscellaneous accessories, including ever-present leather wear.